Fermentation: Hydrogen gas

+Glyoxylate

+Glyoxylate fermentation is a type of fermentation used by microbes that are able to utilize glyoxylate as a nitrogen source.

 Other

-Other types of fermentation include mixed acid fermentation, butanediol fermentation, butyrate fermentation, caproate fermentation, acetone–butanol–ethanol fermentation, and glyoxylate fermentation.
+Other types of fermentation include mixed acid fermentation, butanediol fermentation, butyrate fermentation, caproate fermentation, and acetone–butanol–ethanol fermentation.

 In the broader sense

 In food and industrial contexts, any chemical modification performed by a living being in a controlled container can be termed "fermentation".
 The following do not fall into the biochemical sense, but are called fermentation in the larger sense:

 Alternative protein

 Fermentation can be used to make alternative protein sources.
 It is commonly used to modify existing protein foods, including plant-based ones such as soy, into more flavorful forms such as tempeh and fermented tofu.

 More modern "fermentation" makes recombinant protein to help produce meat analogue, milk substitute, cheese analogues, and egg substitutes.
 Some examples are: